-Erie’s early history is traditionally told as a story of Revolutionary War veterans and other brave white pioneers carving frontier settlements out the wilderness of northwestern Pennsylvania.
-Often missing from that narrative are the enslaved Africans brought here as possessions of their owners.
+Erie’s early history is traditionally told as a story of Revolutionary War veterans and other brave white pioneers carving frontier settlements out of the wilderness of northwestern Pennsylvania.
+Often missing from that narrative are the enslaved Africans brought here by their owners.

 Lost on most of us in the 21st century is the fact that Pennsylvania, cradle of American freedom, even had slavery.
 In 1780, even as American colonists were locked in a bloody fight for independence, Pennsylvania became the first democratic body in world history to move toward gradual abolition of slavery.
 The law passed that year banned the importation of slaves and mandated that slaves born before 1780 would remain so for life, while their children born after 1780 would remain “indentured servants” until the age of 28.

 Among the prominent Erie citizens counting slaves among their substantial property were Judah Colt, P.S.V.
 Hamot, Rufus Reed, and the Kelsos.
 When John Kelso died in 1821, the Erie press ran an advertisement selling “the time” of 18 year-old Bristo Logan.
 Following his purchase by John Cochran of Millcreek and ten additional years of enslavement, Logan married and ran his own ice cream business, pioneering a tradition of notable African American success in that enterprise.

 One of the first white settlers in northwest Pennsylvania was John Grubb, who brought with him from Maryland a slave named Boe Bladen.
-Census records tell us that Grubb had several African Americans living in his household (likely Bladen and his sons), and also that Grubb moved at some point from slaveholder to abolitionist.
+Census records tell us that Grubb had several African Americans living in his household (likely Bladen and his sons), and we also know that Grubb moved at some point from slaveholder to abolitionist.
 Originally taken from Guinea, west Africa, Bladen arrived with striking marks on his body.
 Conflicting accounts hold that the markings were indicators either of his tribal identity or the savage treatment of an owner.